FLYSTEPHEN/python-data-assignments/assignment2/README.md

 # Assignment 2 -- Data analysis, visualisation and presentation
-For the past 10 years, the working condition of the data journalists has changed a lot.
-From its foundation in 2008, the Github has also become a multifunctional platform for both programmers and data journalists.
-This report shows the global data journalists' distribution and their Github contributions change from 2008 to 2018.
+In the past 10 years, the working condition of the data journalists has changed a lot.
+At the same time, the Github has also become a multifunctional platform for both programmers and data journalists from its foundation in 2008.
+This report shows that the global data journalists' distribution and their Github contributions change from 2008 to 2018.
 It is a case study souced from [the Global Data Journalist Directory](http://jplusplus.github.io/global-directory/).
 - Please read the report notebook [here](https://nbviewer.jupyter.org/github/FLYSTEPHEN/python-data-assignments/blob/master/assignment2/assignment2.ipynb).

 ## Basic requirements: